tig/mcec/documentation.md

 * The command `maximize` will cause the current window to be maximized on the display.
 This is equivalent to choosing the "Maximize" button on the window's window menu.
 * The command `chars:Hello World!` will cause the text "Hello World" to be typed, as though it were typed on the keyboard.
 * The command `VK_MEDIA_NEXT_TRACK` will cause the currently running media player app (Spotify, Windows Media Player, etc...) to jump to the next media track, just as if the user had pressed th "next track" key on the keyboard.
-* The commands that **MCE Controller** support is extensible through a configuration file.
+* The commands that **MCEC** supports is extensible through a configuration file.
 If it does not natively support a function you wish, you can add new commands easily.

-**MCE Controller** was initially developed to enable integration of a Windows Media Center based home theater PC (HTPC) into a Crestron whole-house audio/video system.
+**MCEC** was initially developed to enable integration of a Windows Media Center based home theater PC (HTPC) into a Crestron whole-house audio/video system.
 However, it is general enough that others have used it within other control system that support sending text strings to a TCP/IP port.
 Most control systems, such as Crestron or AMX, support IR emitting.

-**MCE Controller** can act as either a TCP/IP client or server.
+**MCEC** can act as either a TCP/IP client or server.
 When acting as a client the target host and port can be configured.
 When acting as a server the incoming port can be configured.

-**MCE Controller** can also listen on an RS-232 serial port.
+**MCEC** can also listen on an RS-232 serial port.

-**MCE Controller** can run showing only a taskbar icon.
+**MCEC** can run showing only a taskbar icon.
 By double clicking on the taskbar a status window is displayed that shows a log of all activity.
 You can also right-click on the taskbar icon for a menu.

 ## Windows PC Control Capabilities

-By default **MCE Controller** supports over 250 built-in commands for controlling a Windows PC remotely.
+By default **MCEC** supports over 250 built-in commands for controlling a Windows PC remotely.
 The list below summarizes these control capabilities.

 * Supports simulating key presses (e.g. Alt-Tab, or Win-S) with `SendInput` commands.
 * Supports simulating the mouse with `mouse:` commands.